Sanbeiji: "Three cups"

-The dish derives its name from the three cups of sauces required.
-For each chicken, a cup each of soy sauce, rice wine (usually mijiu although it may be mixed with Shaoxing jiu), and sesame oil are added.
+The dish derives its name from the three cups of sauces supposedly used for the anecdotal dish.
+For every chicken, a cup each of soy sauce, rice wine (usually mijiu although it may be mixed with Shaoxing jiu), and sesame oil were included.
 Lin Shangquan, a famous chef in Taiwan, believes that the traditional recipe called for a cup each of soy sauce, sesame oil, and sugar, or rice wine, soy sauce, and sesame oil, with added ginger, garlic, and basil.

+Modern recipes rarely call for a cup of either oil or sugar.

 The chicken, together with the sauces, is cooked in an earthenware pot on high heat for ten minutes, then on low heat to allow the sauces to be absorbed by the meat.
 Sanbeiji is served with no sauce; the dish is cooked until all the sauce evaporates and is absorbed by the chicken.
 When it is served at the table, the chicken should be sizzling—even popping—on the cusp of burning.
 This gives the chicken a crisper texture (and richer flavor) unlike most other Chinese or Taiwanese stewed dishes.
 The dish is then eaten with either steamed rice or rice congee.

 Other meats, such as pork or frog, can be substituted for chicken in this dish without detracting from the taste.

+Popularity

+The dish is popular in Taiwan and in areas of Taiwanese immigration.